denisse-orellana/library/README.md

 rails db:migrate
 ```

-Since a User has a book, it's added from the console:
+Since Book and User have a has many associations, from the console:

 ```console
 rails g migration addUserToBooks user:references